efenniht/efenniht/README.md

-Software engineer, interested in developing scalable, performant, and safe abstraction of cutting-edge technologies.Software engineer, interested in developing scalable, performant, and safe abstraction of cutting-edge technologies.
+A software engineer interested in developing scalable, performant, and safe abstraction of cutting-edge technologies.

 ## Careers